werf/website/werf.io/guides/nodejs/100_basic/10_build.md

 {% endraw %}
 {% endsnippetcut %}

-1. Stop the running `werf run` (by pressing Ctrl+C in the console where it is running.
+1. Stop the running `werf run` (by pressing Ctrl+C in the console where it is running).
 2. Start it again:
     ```shell
     werf run --docker-options="--rm -p 3000:3000" -- node /app/app.js